 Conservative therapy

-2. compression and elevation: Use a compression band or bandage to compress the knee and reduce swelling.
-Elevating your knees above your heart can also reduce swelling.
+- Compression and elevation: Compress the knee with a compression bandage or wrap to reduce swelling.
+Raising the knee above the heart can also reduce swelling.

-3. physical therapy: Rehabilitation will be performed to strengthen muscle strength and improve range of motion.
-Under the guidance of a physical therapist, exercise therapy is performed to restore stability to the knee.
+- Physical therapy: Rehabilitation is performed to strengthen muscles and improve range of motion.
+Exercise therapy is performed under the guidance of a physical therapist to restore knee stability.

 surgical therapy